Do you know a teen who is struggling with cutting or other self-harm behaviors?

-It gives me joy to see once frustrated and hurt teens come away from my office with a sense of hope, increased confidence, and improved ability to communicate their feelings and thoughts.
+It gives me the joy to see once frustrated and hurt teens come away from my office with a sense of hope, increased confidence, and improved ability to communicate their feelings and thoughts.

 I specialize in helping teens that self-injure find the cause of their pain and assist them in finding healthy coping skills to deal with the stresses of their life.

 Are you ready to start family counseling for your teenager?

 We encourage you to give us a call or schedule your counseling appointment online.